The Story Of Little Red Riding Hood

 One day, the woman—who was an extremely handy seamstress—made her daughter a beautiful scarlet cloak and hood.
 The girl loved the cloak.
 She wore it so often that, from that day forward, she became known as Little Red Riding Hood.

-‘Little Red Riding Hood,’ said the mother, ‘would you be so kind as to take some fresh butter, newly-laid eggs and a fruit cake to your Grandmamma?’
+‘Little Red Riding Hood,’ said the mother, ‘would you be so kind as to take some freshly baked bread, butter and a fruit cake to your Grandmamma?’

 ‘My dear,’ replied the mother, ‘once you get going you’ll be sure to remember the way.

 Little Red Riding Hood set off into the heart of the forest.
-She carried a wicker basket—lined with a red and white gingham cloth—filled with her Grandmother’s goodies.
+She carried a wicker basket—lined with a red and white checkered cloth—filled with her Grandmother’s goodies.

 She sang softly as she hopped along the forest path and watched the world go by.